Membrane-Associated Self-Assembly for Cellular Decision Making: Abstract

 \section{Abstract}

 Cellular decision-making based on information received from the external environment is frequently initiated by transmembrane receptors.
 These receptors are known to propagate such information by triggering a series of irreversible, energy-consuming reactions.
-While this active mechanism ensures switch-like responses, here we show how spontaneous molecular self-assembly on a two-dimensional substrate can similarly act as a tunable and robust switch for detecting receptors at physiological concentrations.
+While this active mechanism ensures switch-like responses, here we show how spontaneous self-assembly of native 3D subunits on a two-dimensional substrate can similarly act as a tunable and robust switch for detecting receptors at physiological concentrations.
 This mechanism is much more sensitive than other passive mechanisms for receptor detection.
-We derive analytical expressions for critical receptor densities that switch on nucleation and growth of assemblies, in close agreement with equilibrium stochastic reaction-diffusion simulations.
-The theory developed provides testable predictions for how each component controls decision thresholds and magnitude of response.
+We derive analytical expressions for the critical receptor density driving stable subunit assembly, in close agreement with stochastic reaction-diffusion simulations.
+The theory provides testable predictions for how lipids, subunits, and receptors each can control decision boundaries and magnitude of response.